-In 2009 the Company, based on third party independent appraisal, has modified the service life of the airplane.
-The 2009 effect on loss from continuing operation and net loss is 722 and 489 respectively.
+In 2009 the Company, based on a third party independent appraisal, has modified the service life of the airplane.
+The 2009 effect on loss from continuing operations and net loss is 722 and 489, respectively.

 The Company in October 2008, in order to improve its manufacturing efficiency, decided to close and sell a manufacturing facility located in Brazil in the State of Bahia.
-As a result of this decision the Company performed an impairment analysis in accordance with its accounting policy (whenever the events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable) and determined that the carrying value of such manufacturing facility as of December 31, 2008 was more than the fair value less costs to sell.
-Therefore, as of December 31, 2008 the carrying value of such manufacturing facility was reduced to fair value less costs to sell.
-This resulted in an impairment loss of 2,911 recorded under the line other income (expense), net of the consolidated statement of operations for the year ended December 31, 2008 (see note 23).
-Company's management estimated the fair value based on third-party independent appraisals.
+As a result of this decision the Company performed an impairment analysis in accordance with its accounting policy (an impairment test has to be carried out whenever the events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable) and determined that the carrying value of the manufacturing facility as of December 31, 2008 was more than the fair value less costs to sell.
+Therefore, as of December 31, 2008 the carrying value of the manufacturing facility was reduced to its fair value less costs to sell.
+This resulted in an impairment loss of 2,911, that was recorded under the line other income (expense), net of the consolidated statement of operations for the year ended December 31, 2008 (see note 23).
+Company's management estimated the fair value of the manufacturing facility based on third-party independent appraisals.

-As of December, 31 2009 such manufacturing facility has not been yet sold.
-The Company performed an impairment analysis and determined that its carrying value as of December, 31 2009, net of impairment loss recorded in 2008, was less than the fair value less cost to sell.
-Company's management estimated the fair value based on third-party independent appraisal.
-Further, as of December 31, 2009 the carrying value net of the impairment loss of this manufacturing facility is analyzed as follows: 7,083 for the industrial building and 1,053 for machinery and equipment.
+As of December, 31 2009 the Company performed an impairment analysis and determined that the carrying value of the manufacturing facility as of December, 31 2009, net of impairment loss recorded in 2008, was less than the fair value less cost to sell.
+Company's management estimated the fair value based on a third-party independent appraisal.
+Further, as of December 31, 2009 the carrying value net of the 2008 impairment loss of this manufacturing facility is analyzed as follows: 7,083 for the industrial building and 1,053 for machinery and equipment.